Can pets eat Pine Cone?

 Description

-Pine cones are woody seed structures from pine trees, commonly found in yards, parks, and forest paths and used in seasonal decorations.
-They are hard, fibrous, and not edible for pets.
-Pine cones often appear alongside needles and sap residue.
+Pine cones are woody seed structures from pine trees, found in yards, parks, and forest paths and used in seasonal decorations.
+Hard, fibrous, and not edible.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.